Migrating from 2.x to 3.x

 AttributeMap / ObserverMap class exports from the old declarative public surface attributeMap() / observerMap() helpers and config types

-Import declarativeTemplate() and schema-driven map extensions from @microsoft/fast-element:
+Import declarativeTemplate() and schema-driven map extensions from their focused path exports:

 import { attributeMap } from "@microsoft/fast-element/attribute-map.js";